 Best movies like Louis XVI, l'homme qui ne voulait pas être roi

 A unique, carefully handpicked, selection of the best movies like Louis XVI, l'homme qui ne voulait pas être roi Starring Gabriel Dufay, Raphaëlle Agogué, Jean-Yves Berteloot, Carlo Brandt, and more.
-If you liked Louis XVI, l'homme qui ne voulait pas être roi then you may also like: The Three Musketeers, The Vagabond King, Vatel, Rogues Of Sherwood Forest, The King Is Dancing and many more popular movies featured on this list.
+If you liked Louis XVI, l'homme qui ne voulait pas être roi then you may also like: The Three Musketeers, The King Is Dancing, Jeanne du Barry, Jefferson in Paris, The Death of Louis XIV and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 The dramatic events around the French king Louis XVI and the French crises in the late 1700's with no will to pay taxes, which led Louis XVI into an impossible situation as a king.